top of page

-I am currently in network as an external provider for Kaiser Foundation Health Plan of Southern CA Region.
-I am also in network with Lyra.
+I am currently an in-network provider with Lyra.
 I am an out-of-network provider for all other insurance companies.
-Please contact your insurance provider to verify that I am in network, or to verify your out-of-network mental/behavioral health benefits.
+Please contact your insurance provider to verify your out-of-network mental/behavioral health benefits.

 If I am out-of-network with your insurance provider, I can provide a superbill, or detailed invoice, and most PPO plans will reimburse at least a portion of session fees after the deductible is met.
 Alternatively, I can provide courtesy billing, where I file insurance claims on your behalf, and the insurance company will reimburse you directly.
 Superbills and out-of-network claims are not a guarantee of reimbursement from your insurance provider, and you are responsible for our session payments even if superbills or out-of-network claims are denied.